pzhlkj6612/Something4Ubuntu-Desktop-1604/README.md

 ## [Tweak My Own Ubuntu](./Tweak-My-Own-Ubuntu)

-It's my fault.
-There is some content about configuring and customizing Ubuntu Desktop/Server 1604 here.
+There are some contents about configuring and customizing Ubuntu Desktop/Server, 16.04 only.

 ## [Install Ubuntu on nVIDIA Notebook](./NVIDIA-FxxK-YOU)